DarkMuesli/CreationQuest/README.md

 There will be different approaches available to reach this goal: through the plain meet-and-greet with other people searching for good ideas as well as many ways of support for your creativity through tips and suggestions for creativity methods like and a set of hardware further supporting these methods, like digital whiteboards and tablets.
 Furthermore, there will be much of this wrapped up in games, be it cards, tabletops or role-plays.

 One of these games shall be availible in a digital form, as a video game, presented in an old arcade machine.
 This repository contains the development for this game to serve me as a backup and versioning tool and to eventually be open for public. ;)

+PLEASE NOTE IF WORKING WITH ECLIPSE:
+When cloning this project on Eclipse, the asset derectory has to be set manually.
+Go to the run configurations of the project, select the DesktopLauncher class and under the "arguments" tab you will find the "working directory" section.
+Here you must select "other" and the "assets" directory in the core project.
+Other IDEs will likely have to be set up similar, but I don't know how.